-- Pastoral Formation - focus on personal and pastoral identity issues in learning and ministry.
+- Pastoral Formation - focus on personal and professional identity issues in learning and ministry.

 - Pastoral Competence - deepening and unfolding of competence in pastoral function, pastoral skills and knowledge of theology and the behavioral sciences.

-- Pastoral Reflection - reflection on one's self as person and pastor in relationship to persons in crisis, the supervisor, and peer group members, as well as the curriculum and institutional setting
+- Pastoral Reflection - reflection on one's self as person and spiritual leader in relationship to persons in crisis, the certified clinical educator, and peer group members, as well as the curriculum and institutional setting.

-CPE develops the capacity for pastoral and spiritual care of individuals, families, and systems.
-CPE serves as a part of one's preparation for parish ministry, chaplaincy, lay ministry, teaching, and counseling.
-A student's learning contract may be focused toward integration of theological, psychological, and pastoral insights into pastoral functioning for parish work.
-Or the contract may be designed with a career goal of chaplaincy or pastoral counseling.
+CPE is individualized learning.
+Each intern creates a learning contract that may be focused toward integration of theological, psychological, and spiritual insights into spiritual and religious functioning for congregational work.
+Or, the contract may be designed with a career goal of chaplaincy, pastoral counseling or other related professional fields.

-Many theological schools require one unit of CPE as a part of a theological degree program.
+Some theological schools require one unit of CPE as a part of a theological degree program.
 Other schools accept a year of CPE as the required intern year of ministry for a theological degree program.
-Some denominations require CPE for ordination or endorsement for ministry.
+Some religious organizations require CPE for ordination or endorsement for ministry.

 Clinical Pastoral Education is designed to help you:

-- Learn basic pastoral care skills, both informational and experiential and apply academic knowledge in a clinical context.
+- Learn basic spiritual care skills, both informational and experiential and apply academic knowledge in a clinical context.